MOA-2010-BLG-328: Keck and HST Expose the Limits of Occams Razor in Microlensing: Planetary System Parameters

 \subsection{Investigating the degenerecy}

 In Figure \ref{fig:328histogram} we see two possible solutions with either an M-dwarf host of $\sim 0.2\ M_{\odot}$ at $\sim 2$ kpc or a higher mass one with $\sim 0.5\ M_{\odot}$ at $\sim 4$ kpc.
 This degeneracy is characteristic for M-dwarfs in the disk where different host masses can be challenging to distinguish since an early M-dwarf further away can appear to be a late M-dwarf that is closer.
+The planetary companion's mass is also affected.
+If the host is a late M-dwarf at a closer distance it is likely to host a sub-Neptune mass planet, if the host is a early M-dwarf further away, it likely hosts a Gas Giant with a mass $\sim2\ M_{\rm Saturn}$.
+The projected separation for each solution can be calculated with $a_{\perp} = sD_{\rm L}\theta_{\rm E}$.
+For both solutions, the planetary companion is likely to be beyond the snow line.

 This event also exhibits a xallarap signal and magnification from a companion to the source, whch further complicates the degeneracy in the mass-distance relationship.
 Even with high resolution observations where we directly measure the lens flux and relative proper motion, we still have this degeneracy using NIR data.
 The $V$ band magnitude of the lens should be able to break this degeneracy, however, the lens magnitude and position was not well constrained in the 2018 HST data.
 This is because the lens is very faint in that passband, and the issue is made worse by the small separation between the source and lens only being $\sim35$ mas.